deepflowio/docs/translate/translated/02-ce-install/01-overview.md

   - 4.19.90-vhulk2211.3.0.h1543.eulerosv2r10.aarch64
 - [7]: Some aarch64 kernels of KylinOS V10 SP1 (e.g., 4.19.90-23.48.v2101.ky10.aarch64) have been verified to run deepflow-agent correctly.
 However, not all kernel versions of KylinOS V10 SP1 are guaranteed to be compatible.
 - [8]: Some kernels of KylinOS V10 SP2, such as 4.19.90-24.4.v2101.ky10.aarch64, do not support `bpf_probe_read_user()` and cannot read any user-space data, thus not supporting AutoTracing functionality, but can support continuous profiling and file read/write tracing functions.
+- [9]: `perf` indicates the generic eBPF Profiling capability.
+The following enhanced capabilities have additional kernel requirements:
+  - DWARF stack unwinding: Linux 5.3 or later, or a whitelisted Kylin V10 SP3 v2207 kernel matching `4.19.90-*.v2207.ky10.*`.
+  - Interpreter-level script stack unwinding (Node.js/V8, PHP, Lua, and Python Profiling): Linux 5.2 or later, or a whitelisted Kylin V10 SP3 v2207 kernel matching `4.19.90-*.v2207.ky10.*`.
+- [10]: TCP Option Trace requires Linux 5.10 or later with cgroup v2 enabled.
+- [11]: CPU Balancer requires Linux 4.15 or later, XDP support from both the kernel and NIC driver, and kernel support for CPUMAP.

 Requirements for running permissions of deepflow-agent: